geopython/stetl/docs/using.rst

 	class = outputs.fileoutput.FileOutput
 	file_path = {out_xml}

 Note the symbolic input, xsl and output files.
-We can now perform this ETL using the `stetl -a option` in two ways.
+We can now perform the ETL using the `stetl -a option` in two basic ways.
 One, passing the arguments on the commandline, like ::

 	stetl -c etl.cfg -a "in_xml=input/cities.xml in_xsl=cities2gml.xsl out_xml=output/gmlcities.gml"